 Enter your filing status, income, deductions and credits and we will estimate your total taxes.
 Based on your projected tax withholding for the year, we can also estimate your tax refund or amount you may owe the IRS next April.
-This calculator is for the tax year 2020 which is payable in April of 2021.
-We offer calculators for 2016, 2017, 2018, 2019, 2020 & 2021.
-To see what you are likely to receive next April, please use our current simple federal tax calculator.
+This calculator is for the tax year 2022 which is payable by April 18, 2023.
+We offer calculators for 2016, 2017, 2018, 2019, 2020, 2021 & 2022.
+Click here for the current year calculator.

 Our rate table lists current home equity offers in your area, which you can use to find a local lender or compare against other loan options.
 From the [loan type] select box you can choose between HELOCs and home equity loans of a 5, 10, 15, 20 or 30 year duration.

 It's tax time once again, and for many people, this can mean anxiety.
 Thousands of people each year file their taxes for the first time.
 This task can be very daunting to anyone who has never had to file or has never filed on their own before this year.
 There is a multitude of tools and websites available to make this process an easy one, no matter what your technical knowledge is.
 This article will act as your ultimate guide to successfully filing your taxes.
 We will go over the documents you will need, tools you can use to file, tax experts who can help you, what forms to fill out, and how to handle things like overpayments, overdue amounts, and filing extensions.

 As your deadline to file your taxes gets closer, it is a good idea to get all of the necessary personal information and documents together in one place.
 If you have everything organized and in one location, this will ensure you don't forget anything and have problems with your taxes later on after you've filed.